 THE URBAN SECTOR

 While the agricultural sector is cut short by a dry ditch, one can see a long stairway that leads to the front gate.

-constructions are entirely made of granite, a very hard rock that is different from that
+This sector houses the most important constructions of any Inca city, where one can appreciate the talent, effort and quality of the pre-Hispanic builders, as the constructions are entirely made of granite, a very hard rock that is different from that used in Cusco.

 THE TEMPLE OF THE SUN